stevenGame/eExtractor/eExtractor/README.md

 ### TODO

 [x] change entity to generic function if need support other type support generic save with different entity
-[] make ISavable support multiple primary key and other name of ID [] Add Excel parser and mapper
+[o] make ISavable support multiple primary key and other name of ID
+[o] Add Excel parser and mapper
-[] Add word parser and mapper
+[o] Add word parser and mapper